Super League clubs confident of landmark legal win against UEFA | DW | 29.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Super League collapsed so quickly and spectacularly last April that many observers assumed that would be the end of the matter for the foreseeable future.
+The European Super League collapsed so quickly and spectacularly in April that many observers assumed that would be the end of the matter for the foreseeable future.

 Yet the controversial idea lives on through the efforts of the three clubs who never formally withdrew their support for it: Spanish pair Barcelona and Real Madrid and the Italian club Juventus.